 I would normally avoid making a green bean stew as I’d think that green beans are not really interesting enough to be the main ingredient.
 However, when I saw the chilli, ginger and garlic on the ingredients list as well, I decided it was worth trying.
 I also liked how easy it was to prepare.
 Fasolakia is a Greek green bean stew and can actually be served cold as well as hot.
 I did plan to leave some for the next day to have for lunch with yoghurt but unfortunately there was none left.
 I was really surprised by how delicious it actually was.

-The recipe is slightly adapted from Sarah Raven’s Food for Friends & Family.
+The recipe is slightly adapted from Sarah Raven’s Food for Friends and Family.
 I borrowed this book from the library and I love it so much I’ll be disappointed when I have to take it back.
 It is divided into 4 sections for each of the seasons and a lot of the recipes remind me of Ottolenghi’s Plenty in that they really celebrate the vegetables.
 I think this is what has made me really love the book and I can’t wait to try a few more of the recipes.

 Ingredients – serves 2